dfeng/theoxfordspires/FAQs.md

 **Do I need a visa to travel to the UK?**

 If you are a EU national, you will not need a visa.
-For all other nationalities, please go [here] (http://www.ukba.homeoffice.gov.uk/visas-immigration/do-you-need-a-visa/) to check your requirements.
+For all other nationalities, please click [here] (http://www.ukba.homeoffice.gov.uk/visas-immigration/do-you-need-a-visa/) to check your requirements.
 If you do require a visa, we can write a Letter of Invitation to support your application.

 ## Frequently Asked Questions for Parents